netsecurity-as/recon365/README.md

 options:
-  -h, --help            show this help message and exit --token PATH, -t PATH
-                        Path to file containing your Microsoft Teams JWT token --email EMAIL, -e EMAIL
+  -h, --help            show this help message and exit -j PATH, --jwt PATH   Path to file containing your Microsoft Teams JWT token -t TARGET, --target TARGET
-                        Email address you'd like to fetch information for --raw, -r             Output raw data fetched from MS Teams API (it contains more info)
+                        Email address or domain you'd like to fetch information for -l FILE, --list FILE  File containing email addresses or domains you'd like to fethc information for
 ```

 ## References